Sydney-Informatics-Hub/ONT-bacpac-nf/docs/gadi-execution.md

 Intermediate files that are not of interest in downstream work but may be useful for troubleshooting are available in the `work/` directory.
 You can check which work directory corresponds to which process by looking at the `.trace.txt` file in `results/runInfo` directory.

 ### Troubleshooting errors

+* Singularity cache and tmp directories: these can fill up quickly and cause errors.
+Make sure to clean them out regularly.
+If your workflow fails and mentions it has run out of disk space, first delete the `tmp` directory in your base directory (where you run the workflow from) and try again.